What Percentage of Americans Are Registered to Vote in 2025?

 Hand holding a red vote card in front of the U.S. flag, showing being registered to vote

-As of the 2024 presidential election, 73.6% of the U.S. citizen voting-age population – or about 174 million Americans – were registered to vote, according to the U.S. Census Bureauโ€™s Current Population Survey (CPS).
+Heading into the 2024 United States presidential election, the country reached one of its highest registration levels in decades: 73.6 percent of voting-age citizens, or about 174 million people, were on the rolls according to the U.S. Census Bureauโ€™s Current Population Survey (CPS).

 Key Takeaways